 We are hearing from several businesses that are unhappy with their lender’s responses about the scheme.
 If you want to make a complaint, the British Business Bank suggests you contact the lender directly and ask for details of their standard complaints process.
 If you are still not satisfied, they suggest you contact the Financial Ombudsman Service – contact details can be found here.

 The scheme is open to most UK businesses, regardless of turnover, who self-declare that they meet the eligibility criteria.
 For some businesses, who self-declare as being a “business in difficulty” on 31 December 2019, there may be restrictions on the amount of finance they are allowed to borrow and what they can do with the loan.

-If you have any questions on the BBLS or any other of the loan schemes that are available, contact HB&O’s Corporate Finance Director, Greg Philp, on firstname.lastname@example.org
+The government has suggested that they are looking to bring in a new loan scheme from January 2021, however, details of this are yet to be announced.
+If you have any questions on the BBLS or any other of the loan schemes that are available, contact HB&O’s Corporate Finance Director, Greg Philp, at firstname.lastname@example.org

 Would you like to receive tips and advice straight to your inbox?
 Subscribe to our mailing list here.

 Clarification of terms (taken from British Business Bank guidance as of 17 May 2020)

 A business is considered “in difficulty”? if it meets any one of the following criteria on 31 December 2019: